shepherd-media-classifier/shepherd/README.md

 ## Minimum System Requirements

-- at least 10GB of free disk space
+- at least 100GB of free disk space
 - windows: no specific requirements
 - linux: swap file or partition must exist.
 Example: 32GB ram / 64GB swap
-- apple m1 silicon: now fully supported, no specific requirements
+- apple silicon: default nsfw plugin still has issues
 - other arm cpus or macos x86: untested, test reports welcome!

 ## Prerequisites

-1. install docker & docker-compose
+1. install docker
-2. copy `apps/shepherd.config.json.example` to `apps/shepherd.config.json`
-3. (optional/advanced) create a `.env` file (e.g. `cp .env.example .env`)
+2. install docker-compose v2

 ## Install and run

-Clone this repo and cd in to the `shepherd` directory.
-Configure `apps/shepherd.config.json` if you need to, then run this command
+1. Clone this repo and cd in to the `shepherd` directory.
+2. (optional/advanced) create a `.env` file (e.g. `cp .env.example .env`) and fill out your details
+3. (optional) Configure `shepherd.config.json` if you need to
+4. run this command:

 ```
 docker-compose up -d